pajoma/vscode-journal/docs/notes.md

 ![Screen Capture](./notes.gif)

-Notes are single markdown files linked to the today's journal entry. `journal:note` opens a dialog to enter the title of a new page for notes.
+Notes are single markdown files linked to the today's journal entry. `journal:note` (in the command palette using the shortcut `Ctrl+Shift+J`) opens a dialog to enter the title of a new page for notes.
 The title is also the filename (stored typically as subfolder in the journal structure, e.g. folder ´25´ in folder ´10´ if today is 10/25).
 Local links are automatically added to the current day's journal entry.

 (soon) You can also use the journal's smart input to create a note.
 Press `Ctrl+Shift+J` and prefix your text with the flag `note`.
 It will then create a new page using the remaining text in the input as title.